This Free Play is Perfect for a Large Cast of Students

 I was on a tour of the Guinness storehouse in Dublin in 2014 when I heard that fact and thought, there must be more to that story.

-So I started researching the story behind the Guinness Book of World Records, and turning it into a play that would later become my undergraduate thesis.
+So I started researching the story behind the Guinness Book of World Records, and turning it into a play that would later become my undergraduate thesis, with my thesis adviser Jessica O’Hara.

 But as I was writing the twins’ side of the story, I became curious about the other side as well.
 What had moved someone to murder one of the twins face-to-face outside his own home?